 Add your user account as a Farm Administrator for the SharePoint server.

-In SharePoint Central Administration, click the Manage the farm administrators group link.
+In SharePoint 2010 Central Administration, choose the Manage the farm administrators group link.

-On the Farm Administrators page, click the New button on the menu.
+On the Farm Administrators page, choose the New menu option

 Add your user account to the to the WSS_ADMIN_WPG group.